Chapter 2. Cell Theory

 ○ Revealed by FRAP (Fluorescence Recovery After Photobleaching) and FLIP (Fluorescence Loss In Photobleaching) experiments.

-○ Lateral movement of the membrane: 10^5 to 10^7 times per second.
+○ Lateral movement of the membrane: 105 to 107 times per second.

-③ Membrane permeability:
+③ Membrane permeability

 ○ Reason: Hydrophobic molecules can pass through the cell membrane via simple diffusion, as the hydrophobic tails are longer than the hydrophilic heads.

-④ Fluidity factor 1: Melting temperature (Tm)
+④ Fluidity factor 1: Transition temperature (Tm)

-○ Related to gel-sol transition.
+○ Related to gel-to-sol transition.

 ⑤ Fluidity factor 2: Restricted movement of membrane proteins attached to the cytoskeleton (e.g., caveolin).